Forward-Nexus/fwdai-pro/pro-os/system/patterns/expert-collaboration.md

 - Check if files are already in context before re-reading
 - Load only what's needed for the current task
 - Scan whiteboards to see what other experts are working on
+- Read whiteboards FIRST in new threads (instant project status)

 ❌ **DON'T:**
 - Re-read files that are already in context